My Humble Experiment

 Here is how I currently run my experiment:

-I have three offerings: Community Events, Distributive Leadership with Groups and Organizations and Spiritual Strategy Sessions with Individuals.
+I have three offerings: Community Events, Distributive Leadership & Need-Based Gift Economics Consulting and Spiritual Strategy Sessions.

 My training and work within supporting groups in creating distributive leadership models is with Nonviolent Global Liberation (NGL).
-I am currently working intensively on a project to create a physical home base for our community that has been online until now.
+I am currently working intensively on a project to create a needs based community on land.

-I am also working with organizations applying what I have learned as an apprentice.
+I am also working with organizations applying NGL principles and systems.
 All of the distributive leadership work I do is offered completely as a gift.
 I often pay to work which can include travel, lodging and food because the resources I have as a highly skilled citizen of the Global North give me access to resources that exceed the resources of the communities I serve.